 - Other Costs.
 Including Taxes and Other Government Fees, Prepaids, Initial Escrow Payment at Closing and Other costs.

 - Cash to Close Calculations.

 - Summaries of Transactions.
 Which details both Borrower's and Seller's cash flows.

 - Loan Disclosures.
-Which describes any additional information about the loan, including details the finance charges to be paid over the loan term and Annual Percentage Rate.
+Which describes any additional information about the loan, including the finance charges to be paid over the loan term and Annual Percentage Rate.

 You should contact your closing agent one week before closing to ask who will be sending the document and how you’ll be receiving it.
 It may come via postal services, email, or you may be required to download it from their website.